-The Staffordshire Market Place may also be a useful source of information - Tel 0300 111 8014.
-They will be able to identify if they are already supporting the person.
+The Staffordshire Cares team may be able to offer advice and help if you are concerned about someone with care and support needs.
 You should make the family aware if you are making a request for support and where possible get their agreement.